About NIBS

 The Consultative Council assembles high-level building community representatives to make recommendations directly to the executive and legislative branches of government to improve our nation’s buildings and infrastructure.

 Each year, the Consultative Council publishes the Moving Forward Report to investigate key issues, offering solutions to overcoming these challenges.
-The 2024 Moving Forward Report looks closely at two critical access challenges facing the building industry: (1) Clean Water and Sanitation and (2) Housing Affordability.
+The 2025 Moving Forward Report looks closely at the benefits of retrofitting for resilience.

 To bring together industry leaders and experts from across the built environment to improve our nation’s infrastructure and buildings